nfherrin/OpenFSAM/README.md

     As such, dynamic damping ONLY comes into play if a non-zero restart value is given.
     This can be particularly useful for continuous problems where the user may wish to start with a large (often the default) damping factor, to traverse the whole domain.
     Coupled with dynamic damping and a low (but nonzero) restart value, this allows the user to gradually decrease the effective portion of the domain that is being searched towards the end of the annealing.
+  14. \[For continuous annealing problems ONLY\] When annealing continuous functions it can sometimes be useful to not perturb every parameter when generating neighbors.
+    To this end, the user can specify the number of parameters to perturb each iteration during generation of neighbors.
+    This can be particularly useful when the energy is heavily dependent on some parameters and less dependent on others.

 The user may now use the simulated annealing optimization in their code by calling `<sa_object>%optimize`.
 This subroutine results in the optimal state array found stored in `<sa_object>%state_best` and the energy of that state is stored in `<sa_object>%e_best`.